longevity-genie/chat-server/README.md

 ```

 docker-compose fetches latest pre-built longevity-genie/chat-ui
-Alternatively, you may want to re-build the chat-ui from source using the submodule [Repo of the source](https://github.com/longevity-genie/chat-ui):
+Alternatively, you may want to re-build the chat-ui from source using the submodule [longevity-genie/chat-ui](https://github.com/longevity-genie/chat-ui):
 ```commandline
 git submodule update --init --recursive git pull --recurse-submodules